-I had looked at an inflatable duck tub for easy storage; while the price was great, it sounded like a hassle to blow up regularly.
-The Stokke is more expensive but easily opens and closes.
+I had looked at an inflatable duck tub for easy storage but it sounded like a hassle to blow up regularly.
+The Stokke is more of an investment but easily opens and closes.
 It also feels super sturdy and grippy – I can’t slide it at all across the tub floor once there is some water in it.
-I love that we save water by not filling the whole bathtub too.

 Baby Receptacles & Holders